Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: Introduction

+Our rounding algorithm for CFL-CFC is a delicate coordination between rounding procedures for the large and the small facilities.
+In contrast to our previous result, the large facilities can be tightly-loaded by the assignments made in the natural LP solutions.
+Hence, they do not allow a final round-up of the assignments in general.

-To overcome this issue, when the residue demand of a client drops below the target threshold, we discard the residue client and redistribute part of it to the large facilities in the vicinity to form the so-called ``\emph{outlier clients}.`` The outlier clients participate in the rounding process and act as normal clients except for that, there is no threshold for the outlier clients to be discarded, and we guarantee that the outlier clients will be fully-assigned for the final feasibility.
+To overcome this issue, we introduce the concept of \emph{client redistribution}: When the residue demand of a client drops below a target threshold, we discard the client and redistribute part of it to the large facilities in the vicinity, defined by the LP solution, to form the so-called ``\emph{outlier clients}.''
+The outlier clients participate in the rounding process after created and act as normal clients except for that, there is no threshold for them to be discarded, and we guarantee that they will be fully-assigned for the final feasibility.
+Moreover, the way the outlier clients are created also guarantees that, the resulting assignment cost does not increase too much.

+The concept of client redistribution resolves the assignment of the clients.
+However, when an outlier client is inevitably selected to form a cluster, we are no longer able to guarantee the overall rounding cost of the facilities, since the total facility value can be arbitrarily small, rendering the rounding error unbounded.
+To prevent this undesirable situation, we formulate the rounding decisions for the \emph{outlier clusters} as another instance of CFL-CFC, in which the large facilities act as the clients and the small facilities act as the normal facilities.
+We use a carefully designed matching-yielding assignment LP, followed by an \emph{unconditional rounding} scheme, for this instance.

-To achieve this guarantee, in the second stage of the rounding process, we formulate the assignment problem of the remaining outlier clients as a carefully designed assignment LP.
-We apply a technique, which is originally developed for the capacitated covering problems~\cite{DBLP:conf/soda/CheungGW14,10.5555/3039686.3039860}, to show that, basic feasible solutions of this simple LP corresponds naturally to an implicit matching between the large facilities at which the outlier clients reside and the non-integral facilities given by this LP.
-Together this yields a bound for our final rounding.
+To bound the cost incurred, we deploy a technique, which was originally developed for the capacitated covering problems~\cite{DBLP:conf/soda/CheungGW14,10.5555/3039686.3039860}, to show that, basic feasible solutions of this simple LP corresponds naturally to a matching from the non-integral facilities to the large facilities at which the outlier clients reside.
+Hence the rounding cost of these small facilities can be bounded.

 \paragraph{Organization of this paper.}